jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 The unfamiliar parameter specifications will be explained in due time.

 .. note::
-   Do not fret if :ref:`the above parameter file <params-radiation>` --- and those to come further down in this section --- looks complicated.
+   Do not fret if :ref:`the above parameter file <param-radiation>` --- and those to come further down in this section --- looks complicated.
 They *are* more complicated than normal parameter files, because here a single parameter file is designed to be used for several different simulations,